PatrykKucia/STM32L476RG_Basics/README.md

     - frame structure : 2 start bytes in every frame and 1 byte -> register address
     - for example setting GP0 as output 0x40-> 00000110 (A1,A0 always ON R/W 0-Write), MCP_IODIR->register addres 0xFE->11111110 (1->IN 0->OUT MSB is GP7)
     - `uint8_t gpio_config[3] = { 0x40, MCP_IODIR, 0xFE };`
+    - reading from the register is as follows:
+      - we send the device address 0x41 (because 0x40 was for writing),
+      - then we send the address of the register we are interested in,
+      - we receive the contents of a given register via SPI.
     - ![alt text](image-29.png)

     - Sending Config frame using byte array